Campos Amazônicos

 Major Trails And Attractions

-The park's most distinctive characteristic is its unique mosaic of ecosystems, where Amazon rainforest meets cerrado savanna.
-Key attractions include the Roosevelt River, named after Theodore Roosevelt who explored the region, extensive cave systems, and dramatic waterfalls.
-The park also contains important archaeological sites and provides essential ecological corridors for wildlife movement.
+The park's most distinctive characteristic is its unique mosaic of ecosystems, where a cerrado savanna enclave persists within surrounding Amazon rainforest.
+Key attractions include the Roosevelt River, named after Theodore Roosevelt who explored the broader region, and the extraordinary campos grasslands that give the park its name.
+The park also contributes to essential ecological corridors for wildlife movement between the Amazon and cerrado biomes.

 Visitor Facilities And Travel